AndrewMcSwain/class_notes/codeaudit_and_dist_gen.md

 + long-term payoff
 + proper usability
 + extensibility
 + even code quality (parts of the project done last are not of less quality than the first (when as a function of the resource overun mentioned above)
 + lower risk (but not guaranteeed) of budget deadline overrun and problems with implementation
-+ properly navigating this field requires the oversight of a seasoned professional(s) with deep knowledge of software architecture as well as the capacity to understand the domain.
++ properly navigating this field (to guarantee optimum price/quality ratio) requires the oversight of a seasoned professional(s) with deep knowledge of software architecture as well as the experts of the domain, who possess enough working knowledge of the IT field to communicate specifications to the IT professionals.
 (Third-Party Code Auditing comes in here)

 ### Price structure of contractor:
 if he is HQ: